Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 Yes, you read that correctly, fuels of all sorts.
 Hemp truly is amazing all the way around.

 And then there is the cotton industry poisoning our environment by being the biggest user of pesticides and herbicides in the United States.
-This is killing off honey bees at an alarming rate, and Lord knows how much damage these poisons are doing to other insects and small animals that are vital to our ecosystem.
+This is killing off honey bees at an alarming rate, and the Lord knows how much damage these poisons are doing to other insects and small animals that are vital to our ecosystem.

 Of course, there are other growers using pesticides and herbicides, but cotton, I make an example of, because of the high amounts of poison used, 84 million pounds per year to be exact.